React useImperativeHandle

 export default Child;

-Now in here, we have a function in which we have created state using useState for changing value, then we have made a button in which we will call the increment function.
+Now here, we have a function in which we have created a state using useState for changing value, and then we have made a button in which we will call the increment function.
 After that, we have to put the whole logic into forwardRef, it has two arguments props and ref.

-We already know about props, also ref will work as data carrier.
+We already know about props, also the ref will work as a data carrier.
 To export the function increment, we have used useImperativeHandle hook and in this we have passed our function name, So if we need to access this increment function in the parent component we can use ref.

 Output

-Check out video reference here:
+Check out the video reference here:

 Leave a Reply